jgoradia/SmvTraining/README.md

   * Fork this project (do **NOT** just clone it) into your own github account.
   * Clone the forked project into local machine.
   * Create an issue for this task
-  * Make some changes on this readme file on your local project dir, commit the change, and push (no need for pull request)
   * Close the issue for this task.
 All the following tasks need to have an "issue" created
 2. Follow [Smv User Guide - Installation](https://github.com/TresAmigosSD/SMV/blob/master/docs/user/smv_install.md) to setup SMV
 3. Follow [Smv User Guide - Get Start](https://github.com/TresAmigosSD/SMV/blob/master/docs/user/getting_started.md) to setup this project.